Virat210/DS---Assignment/README.md

 # 🧠 DS---Assignment

 This repository contains a collection of Java programs designed to solve classic data structure problems.
-Each file demonstrates a specific algorithm or matrix manipulation technique, making this a valuable resource for students, educators, and developers looking to strengthen their understanding of data structures in Java.
+Each file demonstrates a specific algorithm or matrix manipulation technique, making this a valuable resource for student, educators, and developers looking to strengthen their understanding of data structures in Java.

 ## 📁 Repository Structure